jonathan-potter/step-by-step-esnext-asteroids/README.md

 - the `move` method should call `move` on every `asteroid`
 - the `draw` method should call `draw` on every `asteroid`
 - the `tick` method should call `Canvas.clear`, `move`, and `draw` from `Game` and use [requestAnimationFrame](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame) to keep itself going
+#### index.js
+- remove everything in `index.js`
+- create a new `Game` and call `tick` on it to get things started
 #### finish up
 - refresh your browser
-- lots of asteroids should be flying around
+- several of asteroids should be flying around
+- they should start at different directions
+- they should be flying in different directions
+- they should be flying at different speeds
 - commit your work

 ## [Intermission] Add in a linter